 Third, we have implicitly assumed that all transiting planets that are detectable to a significance of at least 7.1$\sigma$ in the survey data \textit{will} be detected, and we did not consider statistical or astrophysical false positives.
 Confirming the planetary nature of all candidate systems found in the survey data will require significant effort and will be complicated by the crowded nature of the survey fields which will have a crowding rate about two times higher than Kepler \citep{Montet2017}.
+In a related manner, we did not consider the effects of flux contamination in our simulations, which would serve to reduce the S/N of transit events and reduce the total planet yield.
 Finally, we performed our planet injection and recovery simulation assuming the ``Cycle 7" design of the Roman survey as described in \citet{Penny2019}.
 The exact implementations of Roman's three Core Community surveys have not yet been finalized, and changes to the design of the Galactic Bulge Time Domain Survey (e.g., number of fields, cadence, filter choices, etc.) would naturally affect our predicted planet yield.